This article contains information on how to easily change the PHP version in your cPanel.

 One of the reasons why most people prefer PHP to other web development languages is not just because of the simplicity it coding PHP, but also the hosting environment that supports it.

-On default, most servers are set to the latest version of PHP, this means your old programmed codes may not execute properly in some cases.
+By default, most servers are set to the latest version of PHP, this means your old programmed codes may not execute properly in some cases.

 Depending on your kind of hosting, the method of changing PHP versions may vary.
 This is why I decided to show you not just one, but three different methods of changing your server PHP version, one among the three will definitely work for you.
-Not minding the facts that some hosting companies may have some special built-in features on their servers which can be used to easily swap PHP version.

 Ways to Change PHP Version In CPanel